Video: Good Samaritans intervene during alleged child abuse at Walmart - NewsBreak

 At about 12:30 p.m., a number of good Samaritans were seen on camera intervening at the Savannah store.

-Bo Jones told WKRN that he first noticed the man, later identified as Joseph Cornwall, aggressively pulling the little girl around the store.
+Bo Jones told Nexstar’s WKRN-TV that he first noticed the man, later identified as Joseph Cornwall, aggressively pulling the little girl around the store.

 “The whole time coming out of the store it was like he was dragging her around like a rag doll, just by her arms.
-It was like he was pulling her arms out of the socket,” Jones explained, saying they followed him out of the store.VIDEO: Bystanders step in after seeing man hit child
+It was like he was pulling her arms out of the socket,” Jones explained, saying they followed him out of the store.Man who killed Setters security guard arrested

 He then saw the man spank the girl before hitting her across the face multiple times.